Undergalaxy/Emperor/psmove-unity5-master_xyz/README.md

-# This is the README of HyperSloth's PSMOVE-Unity5 https://github.com/HipsterSloth/psmove-unity5
+# This is the README of HipsterSloth's PSMOVE-Unity5 https://github.com/HipsterSloth/psmove-unity5
 # This project is modification of his work

 <pre>